Rainbow Crab Care Guide: The Semi-Aquatic Setup They Actually Need

 Breeding Challenges And Considerations

-Breeding rainbow crabs can be a tricky undertaking due to their particular environmental demands, belligerent mating behavior and reliance on lunar cycles and tides.
+Breeding rainbow crabs is a tricky undertaking due to their particular environmental demands, belligerent mating behavior and reliance on lunar cycles and tides.
 For the majority of hobbyists, the intricate courtship rituals, as well as how these crustaceans mate together with specific natural factors, make it near impossible to raise them in captivity.

 For those interested in the breeding process.
 The crabs have a mating ritual where the female will store sperm in her body.
 When the eggs are ready to be released, the sperm will be released to flow over the eggs and fertilize them.
 The female Rainbow Crab journeys to the ocean, releasing her eggs into shallow waters.
 These eggs will hatch, and the rainbow crab larvae will be in salt water.
-A crab can have as many as 100 offspring at one time, though the average is usually 10 to 20.
+A crab can have as many as 100 offspring at one time, though the average is 10 to 20.

 For those who are interested in having one or more of these species at home, it is suggested that they buy from established vendors instead of trying to breed them since that way assures healthier specimens without all difficulty related to breeding.